Jajucolor/RbPi/SETUP.md

 - MicroSD card (32GB or larger, Class 10)
 - Power supply (5V, 3A)
 - Speakers or headphones with 3.5mm jack
+- USB microphone or USB headset with microphone
-- Push buttons (2x momentary push buttons)
+- Push buttons (2x momentary push buttons) - Optional backup
-- Breadboard and jumper wires
+- Breadboard and jumper wires - Optional for buttons
-- Resistors (2x 10kΩ pull-up resistors)
+- Resistors (2x 10kΩ pull-up resistors) - Optional for buttons

 ### Optional Components
 - Portable battery pack for mobile use